marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ## Power State Set Mapping and Intent

-Defining and enforcing power states can be challenging, because each Energy Object’s technical capabilities must be mapped to high-level operational intents for energy-efficient operation.
-The following examples illustrate how an Energy Object’s power-saving capabilities can be aligned with typical intents:
+Defining and enforcing power states can be challenging, because each Energy Object's technical capabilities must be mapped to high-level operational intents for energy-efficient operation.
+The following examples illustrate how an Energy Object's power-saving capabilities can be aligned with typical intents:

 - running at reduced capacity during predictable low-demand periods;